Joshua01X/FIM-Through-Powershell/README.md

     return $filehash
 }

-- Purpose: Computes the SHA-512 hash of a file, which serves as a unique fingerprint for file integrity verification.
+- <b>Purpose</b>: Computes the SHA-512 hash of a file, which serves as a unique fingerprint for file integrity verification.

 ### Baseline Management Functions